YubicoLabs/Microsoft.Net-Crypto-YubiKey/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache License.
-See `LICENSE.txt` for more information.
+Distributed under the Apache License 2.0.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>